Updated: Feb 3

 While I was told I had to wait at least six months before trying again for another baby, it was the perfect time to sit down and use that time to reevaluate our home.
 We were living in our starter home, and while I loved my tiny little home, it was our starter home.
 The tiny 800 square foot 3 bedrooms, 1 bathroom ranch home was barely fitting the 3 of us.
 We now had extra time handed to us and it was hard to not use it to find something a little more family of 4 friendly.

 There was one big problem, location.
 We were already an hour north from my parents and we knew Ton’s health was declining, but my mama bear heart knew I needed to do what I thought was best for my family and not pick a home based on someone else’s decision on location and a potential illness.
-I have never minded driving and I knew that there would never too many miles in between me being there for Ton.
+I have never minded driving and I knew that there would never be too many miles in between me being there for Ton.

 We started falling in love with a smaller neighborhood even further north.
 It was hard to start looking away when we saw how much more land and home we could get for our money, and still have a good school district (remember, former teacher here!) for our children’s education.